-class nngt.Group(args, kwargs)
+class nngt.Group(nodes=None, properties=None, name=None, kwargs)

 Class defining groups of nodes.

 - ids list of int the ids of the nodes in this group. - properties dict, optional (default: {}) properties associated to the nodes - is_metagroup bool whether the group is a meta-group or not.